-Text analysis is the future of business intelligence.
-Relative Insight’s unstructured text analysis platform helps organisations capture insights from qualitative data at scale.
+Text analytics is the future of business intelligence.
+Relative Insight’s unstructured text analysis platform helps organizations capture insights from qualitative data at scale.
 While numbers can tell you what is happening, our comparative approach helps unearth the how and why so you can take informed actions.

 But we often get asked – how does it all work?
 In this article, we demystify the inner workings of Relative Insight, helping you understand what happens once data is uploaded to the platform.

 Natural language processing

 Natural language processing (NLP) is a branch of AI that helps computers make sense of text.
 When an unstructured data set is fed into Relative Insight, the text flows through a series of processes – the NLP pipeline.
 As the data passes through the pipeline, it is transformed into something a computer can understand.

 In essence, Relative Insight’s algorithms ‘read’ the text and record the linguistic features to enable further analysis of the data.

 - Breaking the text down into sub-components (sentences, phrases, words)

 - Labelling parts of speech (noun, pronoun, adjective, determiner etc.)

 - Identifying named entities (people, locations, companies etc.)